 Key method Why doing it?
 How to do it?
 1. Diversity in teams define the ML problem better, select more appropriate features, specify representative populations, and anticipate different use contexts identify potential harms by introducing different perspectives on the ML task better reflection of the target population (e.g., demographics, preferences) integrate target users in the core team seek for diverse backgrounds, e.g., along key dimensions that will likely be relevant in the ML task (e.g., gender, background, race, income, preferences and other demographics) This is one of the most important measures you can take!
-2. Exchange with domain experts Seek for experts with deep domain knowledge (years of experience and scars on their back) establish a shared (qualitative and quantitative) understanding of sensitivities, e.g., what is considered good/bad, fair/unfair, and performance means Introduce the context and prediction task with domain experts to stimulate a discussion about (salient) assumptions and potential risks in the particular context.
+2. Exchange with domain experts Understand key relations between date categories (=making sense) consider possibly affected populations domain experts help designing the ML model with appropriate and measurable target variables and features Seek for experts with deep domain knowledge (years of experience and scars on their back) establish a shared (qualitative and quantitative) understanding of sensitivities, e.g., what is considered good/bad, fair/unfair, and performance means Introduce the context and prediction task with domain experts to stimulate a discussion about (salient) assumptions and potential risks in the particular context.
 3. Consequences in context Consider, envision and understand social context and prevailing moral (and legal) situation early on Articulate constraints regarding the Establish a comprehensive understanding of the social and technical deployment context Establish this user research activity in your ML project plan!